magicleap/developer-portal-docs/docs/api-ref/api/Files/ml__native__surface_8h.md

   * None

-The Frame crop is returned as {left, bottom, width, height}
+The Frame crop is returned as {left, bottom, width, height}.